Mohammed-Adly/RFM_Customer_Segmentation/README.md

 To ensure data quality, the following preprocessing steps were performed:

--  **Handling Missing Values**: Rows with missing `CustomerID` values were removed[cite: 88], as they are essential for this analysis.
+-  **Handling Missing Values**: Rows with missing `CustomerID` values were removed, as they are essential for this analysis.
 A total of 3,724 rows with null CustomerIDs were identified[cite: 70].
 -  **Removing Duplicates**: Any duplicate rows in the dataset were dropped to avoid data redundancy[cite: 85].
 - **Correcting Data Types**: Column data types were adjusted for accurate analysis:
   -  `Amount` was converted from object to float[cite: 91].